salman-shaikh7/Predicting-Visitor-Purchases-with-BigQuery-ML/README.md

 2. Query and explore the ecommerce dataset
 3. Create a training and evaluation dataset to be used for batch prediction
 4. Create a classification (logistic regression) model in BigQuery ML
-5. Evaluate the performance of your machine learning model
+5. Evaluate the performance of machine learning model
 6. Predict and rank the probability that a visitor will make a purchase